magento/knowledge-base/src/best-practices/general/database-best-practices-for-magento-commerce-cloud.md

 <h3 id="change_innodb">Change the storage engine to InnoDb</h3>

-In the `db_schema.xml` file declaring the table, set the `engine` attribute value for the corresponding `table` node to `innodb` .
-For reference, see [Configure declarative schema>table node](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.html#table-node) .
+In the `db_schema.xml` file declaring the table, set the `engine` attribute value for the corresponding `table` node to `innodb`.
+For reference, see [Configure declarative schema > table node](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.html#table-node) in our developer documentation.

-The declarative scheme was introduced in Magento Commerce Cloud version 2.3
+The declarative scheme was introduced in Adobe Commerce on cloud infrastructure version 2.3.

 Related reading: